 What happens if you overstay your visa?

-If your residence permit has expired, and you haven’t applied for an extension or a new residence permit, you will be staying in the Netherlands illegally.
+If your residence permit expires and you haven’t applied for an extension or a new residence permit, you are in the Netherlands illegally.
 If you don’t leave voluntarily, then you may be forced to leave by the authorities.
 An overstay, for any number of days, can lead to a ban from entering or staying in any Schengen country for a period of time, up to five years.
-If you have a recognised sponsor in the Netherlands, the sponsor may have to pay your repatriation costs.
+If you have a recognized sponsor in the Netherlands, the sponsor may have to pay your repatriation costs.
 Additionally, an overstay can be the basis for denial of future permit applications to the IND.

 For more information